nabichandani/Data-Structure-Projects/README.md

 ## Projects

-**Playlist and Song Manager** - In this project I implemented a system that manages song and playlist objects using an array data structure.
-The system would allow me to create song objects that could be placed in various playlists and could be managed.
+**Menu Manager** - In this project I implemented a system that manages menu item objects using an array data structure.
+The system would allow me to create menu items that could be placed in various menus and could be managed.

-**Department Store CMS** - This project used a linked list to implement a department store content management system.
-It allowed a user to maintain the inventory within a sample department store and manage their content.
+**Trip Planner** - This project used 2 linked lists to implement a Trip Planner.
+It allowed a user to have 2 itineraries and the ability to create trip stops that can be added onto these itineraries.
+Each itinerary has a cursor to track each trip stop and the program has the capability of cloning.

-**Elevator Wait Time Simulator** - This project used a queue to simulate the waiting time a person waits for an elevator.
+**JavaScriptFormatter** - This project used a stack to format a javascript file and then creates a edited javascript file.

+**Download Queue**- This project used a queue to simulate downloading premium and regular files.
+The sizes of the files are based on random chance, but the probability of whether the file is premium or regular is put in by the user.
+The download manager then prints out the simulation and ends withe the summary statement of the simulation.

-**Customer Support Tree** - This project used a ternary tree to implement a very basic customer support system.
-The tree worked similar to a decision tree in that it would take user input and classify what kind of support what be needed.
+**Decision Tree** - This project used a binary tree to implement a very basic decision tree.

-**Email CMS** - This project used an ArrayList to create a simple email management system.
-The project created email objects and allowed the user to store those email objects into various folders (inbox, custom folders, trash).
-It also allowed the user to save their information by writing the data to an object file.
+**Room Lookup** - This project used hashmaps to create a room lookup system.
+The user inputs rooms and building within the campus hashmap.
+The program then organizes all of the information and makes it easy for the user to find rooms based on specific criterias.
+This program also has the capability of saving using Serializable.

 ## Additional Notes